anthonyrozmajzl/anthonyrozmajzl.com/content/post/yet-another-reason-to-privatize-the-police.md

 [^4]: Most people simply lack the imagination to even entertain the notion of privatized police.
 They will use their inability to conceive of what a private policing business might look like in practice as evidence for the impracticality of private policing.

 [^5]: If you don't support a single payer healthcare system, there is absolutely no reason for you to support a single payer security system.

+[^6]: Many people already take the necessary measures to defend themselves, their families, and their businesses: installing security cameras, burglar alarms, safes, locks, keeping firearms, etc.